LorneWhiteway/UCLWig3j/README.md

 To use the function in your C++ code:
 1. Include the header file `uclwig3j.hpp`.
 1. Allocate space for `2*min(j1, j2) + 1` doubles.
 The allocated space may be an array of doubles, or a std::vector<double>, or any other suitable container.
-The set `it_begin` to be an iterator (or pointer) pointing to the beginning of the allocated space.
+Then set `it_begin` to be an iterator (or pointer) pointing to the beginning of the allocated space.
 1. Call `uclwig3j` with inputs j1, j2 and m (all unsigned ints) followed by it_begin.
 The function will fill the container with the values wig3j(j1, j2, j, m, -m, 0) for |j1-j2| <= j <= j1+j2.

 Example 1 (using an array of doubles)